Hong Kong pro-democracy news site closes after raid, arrests - NewsBreak

 Hong Kong pro-democracy news site closes after raid, arrests

-HONG KONG (AP) — A vocal pro-democracy website in Hong Kong shut down Wednesday after police raided its office and arrested six current and former editors and board members in a continuing crackdown on dissent in the semi-autonomous Chinese city.
+A vocal pro-democracy website in Hong Kong shut down Wednesday after police raided its office and arrested seven current and former editors, board members and a journalist in a continuing crackdown on dissent in the semi-autonomous Chinese city.

 Stand News said in a statement that its website and social media are no longer being updated and will be taken down.
 It said all employees have been dismissed.